 But understanding certain aspects of law can do more than protect you from trouble.

 It can help you make MORE money.

-For example, a few years ago, one well-known Internet Marketing competitor objected to my advertisements.
+For example, last year, one well-known Internet Marketing company objected to my advertisements.
 “Apparently” my ads were showing on searches for their business’ trademarked name.
-Their legal person sent me a threatening letter demanding i remove my ads immediately.
+Their legal division sent me a threatening letter demanding i remove my ads immediately.

 Allow me to confess this:

 Intentionally and most secretly, I targeted their customers.